ugo-studio/aim-project-details/README.md

 {
-  "id": "string", // Unique identifier for the job "ttl": "number", // Time-to-Live for the job in milliseconds "commands": ["string"], // Array of FFmpeg command arguments "inputs": [
+  "id": "string", // Unique identifier for the job "ttl": "number", // Time-to-Live for the job in milliseconds "commands": ["string"] | "string", // Array of FFmpeg command arguments or presets e.g(join, extract_audio, extract_video, upload)
+  "inputs": [
     // Array of input objects
     {